denniswalker/tunnelgraf/README.md

 ## Advantages

 - Connect to arrays of sibling endpoints at any level, e.g. application servers, databases, etc.
 - Hide credentials and hostnames so connection schemas can be securely shared with peers.
 - Look up local bind ports in external automation tooling in the YAML config file.
 - Populate hosts file entries in /etc/hosts and access endpoints requiring domain names in request headers.

 ## Getting Started

 ---

-1. Install tunnelgraf with pip `pip3 install tunnelgraf`
+1. Install tunnelgraf with pip `pip3 install tunnelgraf`.
+If you run into dependency conflicts with other packages, use pipx insteadi, e.g.
+   `pipx install tunnelgraf`.
 1. Create a yaml file describing the connection hierarchy (reference the config example below).
 1. Recommended: For personal computers, change the permissions of the hosts file to make it writeable by your user, e.g. `sudo chown $(whoami) /etc/hosts`.
    Also, make a backup copy of your hosts file, as this is early software.
 1. Optional: If you want to use Lastpass for secrets management, install lastpass-cli. e.g. `brew install lastpass-cli`
 1. Run `tunnelgraf ./[your config].yml`

 Tunnelgraf will occupy the session until ctrl-c is pressed.